bonitasoft/bonita-doc/md/languages.md

 Instructions below assume that the language you want to add is already available in the community translation project.
 If translation is not available see [Translate Bonita BPM Portal](#Translate-Bonita-BPM-Portal) for instruction about how to collaborate to a new or ongoing translation.
 :::

 Instructions below explain how to add support for a language to Bonita BPM Portal.
-Steps below involve using content created by Bonitasoft community and therefor not officially supported.
+Steps below involve using content created by Bonitasoft community and therefore not officially supported.

 1. Go to [Bonita BPM translation project](http://translate.bonitasoft.org/)
 1. Click the **_Download_** icon to download the zip archive file containing the translations into all the available languages.
 The archive is called `bonita-bpm-60.zip` even for Bonita BPM 7 versions.